pjjanak/react-native-nested-stylesheets/README.md

 ...
 ```

-With the plain `StyleSheet` API you can only create stylesheets with one level of nesting.
-It should noted that this does not create cascading selectors.
-This is merely to allow namespacing of styles (e.g. containing the styles for all items in a specific `ListView`.
+With the plain `StyleSheet` API you can only create stylesheets with one level.
+It should noted that `NestedStyleSheet` does not create cascading selectors.
+This is merely to allow namespacing of styles (e.g. containing the styles for all items in a specific `ListView`).

 Note: You are only allowed to include other objects within a nested style.
 You cannot define rules at the namespace level.